Argo-Digital-LTD/staffscanner/src/terms-of-business.md

 ---
 layout: layouts/page.njk
 title: Staffscanner - Connecting with those who care
-heading: STAFFSCANNER TERMS AND CONDITIONS
+heading: STAFFSCANNER TERMS OF BUSINESS
 ---
 These Terms and Conditions for the Supply of Temporary Workers apply between Staffscanner (NP) Ltd & Staffscanner Ltd (forthwith referred to as Staffscanner) and any Client (as defined below).